-Phu Chi Fa; Thailand’s BEST Sunrise Spot in 2020!
+How to Visit Phu Chi Fa; Thailand’s BEST Sunrise Spot!

-UPDATE 2020: I’ve lived in Thailand for a decade, and I had never heard of Phu Chi Fa.
+UPDATE NOVEMBER 2020: I’ve lived in Thailand for a decade (Bangkok to be more specific, click to check out an insiders Bangkok itinerary here), and I had never heard of Phu Chi Fa.
 Thankfully my fiance finally told me about it recently.
-I understand that people flock to Thailand for the islands, full-moon parties and gorgeous temples, but Northern Thailand is home to some amazing mountain views.
+I understand that people flock to Thailand for the islands, full-moon parties and gorgeous temples.
+However, Northern Thailand is home to some amazing mountain views.
 And of course, Phu Chi Fa, 100km from Chiang Rai city, and on the border with Laos is the most spectacular sunrise spot in all of Thailand.
-I’ve outlined my experience visiting Phu Chi Fa below, and then of course some information about how to get to there and everything else, hope it helps!
+I’ve outlined my experience visiting Phu Chi Fa below.
+And added some information about how to get to there and everything else, hope it helps!

 What is Phu Chi Fa?

 ‘Phu’ is ‘mountain in Thai, and ‘Chi Fa’ is kind of like the area that points to the sky.
 So Phy Chi Fa is a mountain top that is home to Thailand’s BEST sunrise.

 Phu Chi Fa is one of the those places that should be world-famous, yet because it’s quite tricky to access and there’s only a little information online, it remains popular mainly only to Thais, not so much to foreigners, I’m hoping I can encourage a few of you guys to make the effort and be blown away!

 You can see on the google map below, Phu Chi Fa is literally on the border between Thailand and Laos.